relay-integrations/relay-victorops/triggers/incident-triggered/README.md

 # victorops-trigger-incident-triggered

 This [VictorOps](https://victorops.com) trigger fires when a new incident is created.
+It uses the generic Webhook integration, defined at https://help.victorops.com/knowledge-base/escalation-webhooks/

 ## Usage and Schema